Alegruz/ComputerGraphicsStudies/External/slang/share/doc/slang/user-guide/a3-02-reference-capability-atoms.md

 > HLSL shader model 6.8 and related capabilities of other targets.
 > Includes related GLSL/SPIRV extensions.

+`sm_6_9_version`
+> HLSL shader model 6.9 and related capabilities of other targets.
+> Does not include related GLSL/SPIRV extensions.

+`sm_6_9`
+> HLSL shader model 6.9 and related capabilities of other targets.
+> Includes related GLSL/SPIRV extensions.

 `GLSL_130`
 > GLSL 130 and related capabilities of other targets.